Flavor-Sum-Rules/FlaSR/docs/function_docs.md

 - showFactors (True|False): Indicates whether to print internal calculation factors from the sum rule algorithm in the amplitudes table (True) or not (False).
 Default: showFactors->False.

 ### numSRs
-numSRs[system,squared:False] returns the number of amplitude (or amplitude-squared) sum rules at each order of breaking.
+numSRs[system,squared:False] returns the number of amplitude (or amplitude-squared) sum rules found at each order of breaking.

 Arguments:
 - system (Association): A system association.
 See the documentation for generateSRs for details.